DevExpress/testcafe/docs/README.md

 # Documentation

-> This is a development version of the documentation.
+> This is the documentation's development version.
 The functionality described here may not be included in the current release version.
 Unreleased functionality may change or be dropped before the next release.
-Documentation for the release version is available at the [TestCafe website](https://devexpress.github.io/testcafe/documentation/getting-started/).
+The release version's documentation is available on the [TestCafe website](https://devexpress.github.io/testcafe/documentation/getting-started/).

 * [GETTING STARTED](articles/documentation/getting-started/README.md)
 * [USING TESTCAFE](articles/documentation/using-testcafe/README.md)